-Program Learning Outcomes Knowledge a1 : Acquire knowledge of computing and mathematics appropriate to the discipline including simulation and modeling. a2 : Recognize the need for and an ability to engage in continuing professional development.

-a3: Understand of best practices and standards and their application. b1 : Analyze a problem to identify and define the computing requirements appropriate to its solution. b2 : Design, implement, develop and evaluate complicated computer-based system, process component, or program to meet desired needs.
-Cognitive Skills b3 : Use and apply current technical concepts and practices in the core information technologies of human computer interaction, information management, programming, networking, web systems and technologies. b4 : Identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems. b5 : Integrate IT-based solutions into the user environment effectively. c1 : Adhere professional, ethical, legal, security, and social issues and their responsibilities.
-Interpersonal Skills & Responsibility c2 : Analyze the local and global impact of computing on individuals, organization, and society. c3 : Use current techniques, skills, and tools necessary for computing practice.
-Communication, d1: Function effectively on teams to accomplish a common goal.
-Information Technology, Numerical d2: Communicate effectively with a range of audiences. d3: Apply advanced numerical methods.
-Psychomotor n/a
+Program Learning Outcomes a1: Acquire knowledge of computing and mathematics appropriate to the Knowledge a2: Recognize the need for and an ability to engage in continuing a3: Understand of best practices and standards and their application. b1: Analyze a problem to identify and define the computing requirements b2: Design, implement, develop and evaluate complicated computer-based system, process component, or program to meet desired needs. b3: Use and apply current technical concepts and practices in the core Cognitive Skills information technologies of human computer interaction, b4: Identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems. b5: Integrate IT-based solutions into the user environment effectively.
+Interpersonal Skills & c1: Adhere professional, ethical, legal, security, and social issues and their Responsibility c2: Analyze the local and global impact of computing on individuals, c3: Use current techniques, skills, and tools necessary for computing d1: Function effectively on teams to accomplish a common goal.
+Communication, Information d2: Communicate effectively with a range of audiences.
+Technology, Numerical d3: Apply advanced numerical methods.
+Psychomotor na

-Almost students in the Bachelor's Degree Program in Computer Science and Information Technology have the same major subjects except 13 % department elective courses comprising 12 credit hours in different 3 tracks (Computer Graphics and Multimedia, Computer Networks and Individual track) in Appendix CSI04.
+Almost students in the Bachelor's Degree Program in Computer Science and Information have the same major subjects except 13 % department elective courses comprising 12 credit hours in different 3 tracks (Multimedia, Networks and Individual tracks) in Appendix CSI04.

-2.2 Learning Outcomes of the Courses
+2.3 Learning outcomes of the Courses